getredash/website/website/_kb/user-guide/querying/query-parameters.md

 In many DBAPI's, you can use a string value to represent a date/time which is equivalent to a Text parameter in Redash.
 Redash's Date parameters are preferable because they have a special calendar interface to make choosing a date easy.
 If you know in advance, however, that your date parameters will always come from a short list, you can instead use the `Dropdown List` or `Query Based Dropdown List` type.

 If you are using Query Parameters of type `Date`, you can set the parameter's default value to the current date and time when the query is run.
-While most databases include functions for querying with the current date/time (`GETDATE()` in TSQL or `CURRENT_DATE` in MySQL e.g.), this feature in Redash lets you run the **same query** up-to-the-minute or further in the past.
+While most databases include functions for querying with the current date/time (`GETDATE()` in TSQL or `CURRENT_DATE` in MySQL e.g.), this feature in Redash lets you run the **same query** either up-to-the-minute or further in the past.

+#### Date Range Parameters

+For queries that must select data between two dates, Redash provides three levels of Date / Time Range parameters.
+When chosen from the parameters settings screen, Redash places two complete parameters into your query: one for the start date and one for the end date.
+You will typically need to separate them in your query (into different `WHERE` clauses, e.g.).
+However, the parameter selection interface below the query window displays a unified widget to easily chose a date range without unnecessary clicking.

+Date Range parameters behave exactly like Date parameters but are meant to save you time.

 ### FAQ